zhibailin/MasteringEnglish/09-The-Internet-Has-Massively-Broadened-Career-Possibilities.md

 Joe Rogan, __I read, true or false, I don’t know, but I read that__ he’s gonna make about $100 million a year on his podcast.
 And he’s had 2 billion downloads.

 Even PewDiePie… there’s a [[hilarious]] tweet that I retweeted the other day.
 PewDiePie is the number one trusted name in news.
 This is a kid I think in Sweden, and he’s got three times the distribution of the top [[cable]] news networks.
 Just on his news channel.
 It’s not even on his entertainment channel.

+> Escape competition through authenticity

+The internet enables any niche interest, __as long as you’re the best at it, to scale out__.
+And the great news is because every human is different, everyone is the best at something.
+Being themselves.

+Another tweet ~~I had that is worth kind of weaving in, but didn’t go into this tweetstorm,~~ was a very simple one.
+I like things when I can compress them down because __they’re easy to remember, and easy to [[hook onto]]__.
+But that one was, “Escape competition through [[authenticity]].”

+When you’re competing with people it’s because you’re copying them.
+It’s because you’re trying to do the same thing.
+But every human is different.
+Don’t copy.

+I know we’re __[[mimetic]] creatures__, and René Girard has a whole [[mimesis]] theory.
+But it’s much easier than that. __Don’t [[imitate]].
+Don’t copy.__
+Just do your own thing. __No one can compete with you on being you.__ It’s that simple.